Dick Emery

-Richard Gilbert Emery (19 February 1915 – 2 January 1983) was an English comedian and actor.
+Richard Gilbert Emery (19 February 1915 – 2 January 1983) was an English comedian and comic actor.
+Best known for this catchphrase, "Ooh You Are Awful...
+But I Like You!"
 His broadcasting career began on radio in the 1950s, and his self-titled television series ran from 1963 to 1981.

 Life and career

 Richard Gilbert Emery was born 19 February 1915, in University College Hospital, Bloomsbury, London.
 His parents were the comedy double act Callan and Emery.
 They took him on tour when he was only three weeks old and gave him the occasional turn on the stage during his childhood, which was always on the move and disrupted, creating problems for the future but setting the scene for eventually going into showbusiness himself.
 His parents split up when he was eight and he chose to stay with his mother, who gave up showbusiness.
 He tried a variety of jobs before the stage: mechanic, office boy, farm hand and driving instructor.

 During the Second World War he was called up to the RAF and rose to the rank of corporal.
 However, because of family problems, he returned to London, joining the chorus line of The Merry Widow at the Majestic Theatre, although he was subsequently recognised, arrested and imprisoned.
 He was recruited by Ralph Reader into the RAF Gang Show to entertain air and ground crew at bases in Great Britain.

 At this time he created Vera Thin (the Forces' Sweetheart), loosely based on Vera Lynn, later saying, "I was better in drag than combat gear".
 After D-Day, his unit toured forward airbases.

 On leaving the RAF, he returned to the theatre as a comedian.
 He worked at the Windmill Theatre, though his name does not appear on the plaque commemorating the acts that played there.
 He toured his fledgling act around the United Kingdom.

 He also auditioned for various parts and in 1952 he starred in a role in a 15-minute Radio Luxembourg series on Saturdays at 7.00pm called Chance of a Lifetime.
 This was a quiz sponsored by Marshall Ward in which merchandise to the value of £30 was awarded to contestants.
 Other radio work around this time included several appearances on Workers' Playtime on the BBC, a morale-boosting show that had started during the war to entertain factory workers in their canteens.
 Emery also made a guest appearance on the popular BBC radio programme The Goon Show, replacing regular cast member Harry Secombe for one episode in 1957.

 During 1953 he briefly formed a double act with Charlie Drake.
 His television debut came in 1950 on The Centre Show on the BBC.
 He appeared on TV programmes including Round the Bend (BBC, 1955–56) and Educating Archie (ITV, 1958–59) and appeared with his friend Tony Hancock in several episodes of The Tony Hancock Show (ITV, 1956) and Hancock's Half Hour (BBC, 1957).